Summer Music Technology Program

 - What is mp3, and how does your computer convert sound into an mp3 file?

 - How do music players (like the iPod) work, and how hard is it to build one?

 - What is digital sound, and how do math and physics help us understand sound?

 - How can we use computers to synthesize and manipulate sound and sound effects?

 This program is designed for commuter students.
 Students will participate in activities from 9:00 am to 3:00 pm daily in Drexel classrooms and laboratories.

 There is no cost for participation in the SMT program.
 Lunch will be provided each day of the program.
 Participants are responsible for their own transportation to and from Drexel.

 Admission to the SMT program is not based solely upon academic achievement.
 The program is designed to broaden participation in Science, Technology, Engineering, and Mathematics, as mandated by the program's support from the National Science Foundation.

 We carefully review every application, but resources and available equipment limit us to approximately 20 students each summer.
 Each year, we have to make difficult decisions to ensure a broad, enthusiastic and diverse cohort of participants.
 In particular, priority is given to students entering 10th or 11th grade in Fall 2013 (rising sophomores and juniors).
 Prior music experience is not required, but applicants should demonstrate a particular enthusiasm for music.

-Participants in the SMT program will be chosen through a selective application process including short essays and a letter of recommendation.
-To begin the application process, you will fill out the online application and submit all required materials listed above.
-Application deadline is April 29, 2013.
+Participants in the SMT program were chosen through a selective application process including short essays and a letter of recommendation.
+The application process is now closed for this year's program.